Immunogenetics: Current research fields

 Since 1972, numerous H&I (histocompatibility and immunogenetics) organizations have been founded specializing in research activities on a large number of different questions in immunogenetics.
 Both the acceleration of and the decreasing costs for the sequencing of the genes have resulted in more intensive research of both academic and commercial working groups.
 Current research topics particularly deal with forecasts on the course of diseases and therapy recommendations due to genetic dispositions and how these dispositions can be affected by agents (gene therapy).

+In addition to its established role in autoimmune and infectious diseases, immunogenetics has recently been implicated in cancer susceptibility.
+Large population-based studies have shown that germline variation in human leukocyte antigen (HLA) genes, particularly heterozygosity at HLA class II loci, is associated with reduced risk of lung cancer, especially among smokers.
+These findings suggest that genetic diversity in antigen presentation may enhance immune surveillance of early neoplastic cells by increasing the range of tumor-derived peptides presented to CD4⁺ T cells.
+Furthermore, tumor genomic analyses have demonstrated frequent loss of heterozygosity at HLA loci in lung cancer, a mechanism associated with immune escape and indicative of immune-mediated selection during tumor evolution.
+Together, these studies indicate that immunogenetic variation contributes not only to immune responses against pathogens and self-antigens but also to the risk of cancer development.

 A special focus is often laid on the forecast regarding and therapy of genetically based autoimmune diseases, which include all diseases caused by an extreme reaction of the immune system against the body's own tissue.
 By mistake, the immune system recognizes the body's own tissue as a foreign object which is to be fought.
 This can result in serious inflammatory reactions which may permanently damage the respective organs.
 Autoimmune diseases, the outbreak and/or course of which can be visible in the individual genome of the organism, include multiple sclerosis, diabetes type I, rheumatoid arthritis and Crohn's disease.
 As for multiple sclerosis, an article in the journal Nature dated May 2010 showed that this autoimmune disease is not caused by a genetic variation but the course and the treatability are considerably influenced by genetic dispositions.
 This research was based on analyzing three monovular pairs of twins, of which one twin has contracted multiple sclerosis whereas the other one has not.